US Military Celebrates Diversity through Segregation

 To make the crew work, they needed to de-conflict schedules…“The barriers to making this happen were just coordinating a time when everyone could be available between other training events, leave and other obligations.”

 In other words, a US Air Force unit went out of its way to coordinate the schedules of personnel and aircraft to make sure it could man a mission with an entire crew of one particular skin color.

-That was 2018, but the trend continues today, with US Air Force units bending schedules and altering crew makeups to make sure an aircraft is crewed only by persons of one race in a practice now being dubbed “heritage flights.”
+That was 2018, but it continued in 2019 and the trend continues today, with US Air Force units bending schedules and altering crew makeups to make sure an aircraft is crewed only by persons of one race in a practice now being dubbed “heritage flights.”
 Last week, Fairchild AFB proudly announced it had launched a KC-135 crewed with men and women of only one skin color:

 An all African-American KC-135 crew from Fairchild Air Force Base undertook a mission to refuel historic Red Tail Squadron F-16 Fighting Falcons from the 187th Fighter Wing, Maxwell Air Force Base, Alabama, Feb.
 18, in honor of Black History Month.

 While she probably — hopefully — didn’t mean it, Capt Jazmind Roberts had a seemingly disturbing view toward her fellow Airmen who aren’t African-American [emphasis added]: